Complete Guide to Keyword Research for SEO

 Step 4 – Create your content!

 Congratulations !
-You now have a list of all your own keywords.
+You now have a list of all your own keywords from your seo tool and have gathered the relevant seo metrics.
+Your goal is traffic growth – so make a couple of pages to get started.
 The concept of creating content around the keywords you have researched and discovered is a whole different topic which I will cover in another document.
 But as a starter hint, you should consider placing the keywords in special tags such as headings and in the page titles to ensure your pages get the placement they deserve in the search engines.
+You can use various marketing software packages to help you build the pages in the correct format.
+Also make sure your page works on mobile devices as well as desktop computers a lot of search activity comes from portable mobile devices.
+Blog posts can be an easy way to produce content and increase your competitive level whilst you build your domain authority.

 From start to end – this is a summary of what we have covered and hopefully you will have learned.